cloudmesh-ansible/ansible-cloudmesh-face/ubuntu/README.rst

 Step 3:  Execute the demos
 --------------------------

+TODO: does not mention to run this in VM, should be able to run in local machine

 Execute the demo2 and demo 3 for a certain number of iterations on VMs (used N=50) ::